SajalJainatwork/Amazon-Top15-Product-Sales-Data-Analysis-project/README.md

 Top 10 Product Sales Tableau Dashboard

+In this project, I have found the trends and data for different countries.
+Show the insights about profit, sales, over different countries.
+Create the dashboard which should include the following in the insights- 1.Share top10 product by sales.
+2.Share overview on Sales and profit.
+3.Under performing product and category.

 Objective
 a.
 Show top 10 product by sales. b.Share overview on Sales and Profit.